 Where To Stay

-Based on our own experiences and research, we have selected some of the best places to stay around Acadia National Park for visitors.
+Based on our own experiences and research, we have selected some of the best places to stay near Acadia National Park for visitors.

 These hotels are within a short walk from the main Bar Harbor amenities like restaurants, breweries, shops, and other attractions:

 - Bar Harbor Inn and Spa – Bar Harbor Inn and Spa is an iconic hotel situated on the waterfront near the historic downtown.
-Here timeless charm lives on with the added benefits of luxurious and contemporary amenities including two on-site restaurants, spa, heated outdoor pool, and jacuzzi.
+Here timeless charm lives on with the added benefits of luxurious and contemporary amenities including two on-site restaurants, a spa, a heated outdoor pool, and a jacuzzi.